inasafe/inasafe-doc/docs/source/general/governance/roles_and_responsibilities.rst

 At present the training program is being revised by HOT to incorporate lessons learnt in the field as well as upgrades to the software.

-The use of the |project_name| has trigged an avalanche of new feature request that has been prioritised by |BNPB| and |AIFDR| and is being developed by |Linfiniti|.
+The use of the |project_name| has triggered an avalanche of new feature request that has been prioritised by |BNPB| and |AIFDR| and is being developed by |Linfiniti|.
 See :ref:`road_map` for more details.